Temperature Sensors – Thermistors vs Thermocouples

 An NTC thermistor is a temperature sensing device made of sintered semiconductor material that contains a mix of several metal oxides.
 These materials possess charge carriers that allow current to flow through the thermistor displaying large changes in resistance proportional to small changes in temperature.

 Inherently, NTC Thermistors produce high resistance at low temperature.
 As temperature increases, the resistance of the thermistor decreases.
-Since Thermistors experience such a large change in resistance per °C, the smallest of change in temperature is accurate with a quick response time.
+Since Thermistors experience such a large change in resistance per degrees Celsius, the smallest change in temperature is accurate with a quick response time.

 Locating the right thermistor for an application requires a calculation of the resistance versus temperature using the thermistor beta (β) formula.
 This method uses a two-point calibration to calculate the resistance versus the temperature curve and it calibrates the resistance at both temperature points.